XRPLF/ci/docker/tools-rippled/README.md

 ## tools-rippled: A Docker image used for building rippled

-The code in this repository creates a locked-down Ubuntu image for building and testing rippled in the GitHub CI pipelines, with additional tools installed.
+The code in this repository creates a locked-down Ubuntu image for the verification of rippled source code changes, with appropriate tools installed.

 Although the images will be built by a CI pipeline in this repository, if necessary a maintainer can build them manually by following the instructions